Skip to main content

 Custom fields in the Booking Portal

 Customers will be able to fill in custom invoice fields during the booking process in the Booking Portal.
 You'll control whether the field is optional or mandatory.
-If a returning customer is missing the value, they'll be prompted to enter it when making a new booking.
+If a returning customer is missing the value and it is set to mandatory, they'll be prompted to enter it when making a new booking.